A Custom Project Walkthrough

 Don signs the PAF.
 Then Don puts in a Purchase Order (P.O.) and waits to receive his product.

 Eight weeks later, Don gets an email from Origin Nutra saying his 'BowlingBeer' product is ready and being shipped to him.
 He’s excited for product to come.
-Don’s decided that if this venture is successful, he might start selling more flavors, and is even thinking of starting a 'BowlingBud' line of CBD-infused products.
+Don’s decided that if this venture is successful, he might start selling more flavors.
 He can’t wait to see where his newfound entrepreneurship takes him.